aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 Open a second terminal and:

 * open the input file `aiida.in` within this folder
-* compare it to input data nodes you created earlier
+* compare it to the input Data Nodes you created earlier
 * verify that the `pseudo` folder contains the needed pseudopotentials
 * have a look at the submission script `_aiidasubmit.sh`